-HELLO.S19 a Motorola S-Record file that can be programmed into memory a common listing file which shows the relationship between source and output
+HELLO.S19 a Motorola S-Record file that can be programmed into memory HELLO.LST a common listing file which shows the relationship between source and output

+Both of these files can be viewed and you should become familiar with them.
 The listing file is especially helpful to look at when debugging your program.

-If your program has errors, they will be displayed and no output will be generated, otherwise the listing file will be displayed.
+If your program has errors, they will be displayed and no output will be generated.